 Temperature: 55 to 80 degrees Fahrenheit (13 to 27 degrees Centigrade).

 Fertilizer: Indoor plants like balanced houseplant mix once monthly in the spring and summer.
-Outdoors, use of rich, organic mulch and compost should provide ample nourishment.
+Aloe vera plant care outdoors, use of rich, organic mulch and compost should provide ample nourishment.

-Soil: Use well-draining potting mix such as cactus mix indoors.
+Soil: Use well-draining potted aloe plant mix such as cactus mix for growing aloe indoors.
 Outdoors, provide well-draining soil amended with organic compost, sand, fine gravel, etc.

 Propagation: Divide aloe vera pups from the parent plant at time of repotting.
 Repot only when root-bound.